Team-Lodestone/Documentation/Java/Anvil_Docs/1.16+/Chunk_Format.md

 The index can be calculated with `Z × 16 + X`.

 Indexing the [heightmap arrays](#heightmaps-data) is like a normal array: `heightmap[xz_index]`.

+## License & Credits

+This file is licensed under `CC BY-NC-SA 3.0`.

+The information here is from an old version of this [Minecraft wiki page](https://minecraft.wiki/w/Chunk_format?oldid=1848747) with some wording tweaked and/or simplify